ennwise/mcp-todo/.ennwise/management_base.md

     * Creates `MachineLearningMode.md` in `.ennwise/modes/` from `mode_template.md`.
     * Defines its overview: "Specializes in designing, training, and deploying machine learning models, particularly for NLP tasks." and general capabilities.
     * Informs user: "I've defined a new `MachineLearningMode` as it's required for sentiment analysis and was not previously available."
-6. Management proceeds to create a tracking task for the first job (e.g., "Requirements & Data Source ID - Project Alpha") in `task-manager-server`.
+6. Management proceeds to create a tracking task for the first job (e.g., "Requirements & Data Source ID - Project Alpha") in `project-task-manager`.
 7. Management then spawns an appropriate agent (e.g., `ProductManager` or a newly created `DataAnalystMode`) using `new_task`, providing the `trackingTaskId` and detailed instructions.
 8. Continues for subsequent jobs, using newly created resources as applicable.